The Cogwheel Project

 Fondly referred to as The Chapel, or simply as The URC, Wheatley United Reformed Church has been working in the village for some 230 years, offering a message of hope, care and justice both to the local community and to the wider world.
 To serve these purposes, in the early nineteenth century it acquired a redundant tannery barn to convert to a chapel (renovated 1998), built a schoolroom (church hall) in 1898 and added an extension with two small rooms in the 1960s.

-In tandem with the planned major improvements at the parish church of St Mary’s, the URC new-build is intended as a community resource with comfortable space for gatherings of up to 25 people.
+In tandem with the planned major improvements at the parish church of St Mary’s, The Mulberry Room is intended as a community resource with comfortable space for gatherings of up to 25 people.
 Co-operation between the churches in Wheatley is now long-standing and facilities are readily shared.